tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-5.md

 }
 ```

-Now, when you run the server, the database should be created and you will find it at `/server/cmd/db.sqlite`.
+Now, when you run the server, the database should be created, and you will find it at `/server/cmd/db.sqlite`.
 If you see this file, and the output of the server does not contain any errors, you have successfully created the database and generated the schema!

 This is great and all, but how are we supposed to actually interact with the database?